-- Principal Investigator and co-Investigators (+ institute and PI email) - Abstract - Scientific Justification (Up to 2 pages, 4 for large programs), plus 2 pages for figures and tables - Source list (R.A., Decl., equinox J2000) - Required weather conditions in terms of PWV - · Observing time estimates, based on the above mentioned time estimator - Names of experienced observers willing to assist with the observations (observation setups and remote or at the site assistance) - In case of multi-instrument proposals, a breakdown of time for each instrument is requested.
+- Principal Investigator and co-Investigators (+ institute and PI email) - Abstract - Scientific Justification (Up to 2 pages, 4 for large programs), plus 2 pages for figures and tables - Source list (R.A., Decl., equinox J2000) - · Required weather conditions in terms of PWV - Observing time estimates, based on the above mentioned time estimator - Names of experienced observers willing to assist with the observations (observation setups and remote or at the site assistance) - In case of multi-instrument proposals, a breakdown of time for each instrument is requested.

 Proposals will be assessed on grounds of scientific merit.
-In inter-agency proposals it shall be stated how much time will be requested /has been granted from another APEX partner.
+In proposals that combine MPIfR observing time with time contributed from a third party (e.g. Chile), it shall be stated how much time will be requested /has been granted from this source.